 It is important to note that the Christian Passover ceremony, which includes the bread and wine, proclaims the Lord's death, not specifically his resurrection.
 Paul confirmed this when he wrote, "For as often as you eat this bread and drink this cup, you proclaim the Lord's death till He comes" (1 Corinthians 11:26).

-It should be clear that in the 2nd Century, that there were those that kept Passover on the 14th of Nisan as a memorial of Christ's death (see also Passover and the Early Church), and not as a weekly event nor a specific resurrection holiday.
+It should be clear that in the 2nd century, that there were those that kept Passover on the 14th of Nisan as a memorial of Christ's death (see also Passover and the Early Church), and not as a weekly event nor a specific resurrection holiday.
 We in the Continuing Church of God keep that practice today (see also Continuing History of the Church of God).

 Back to Early Christianity page